Do you wish you had more opportunities to speak in the language you're leaning?

 At this point, you may be thinking that hiring a professional teacher might be too expensive.

-And it certainly is!
+And it certainly does cost!

 Luckily, though, the best thing about being a beginner is that you don't need language classes or a professional teacher.